duckness/KRBot/README.md

 ## Setup

-DM duckness#4861 on discord for the bot link.
+~~DM duckness#4861 on discord for the bot link.~~ This bot is no longer in active development, no additional users will be supported.
+Existing users can continue to use the bot.
+It is recommended you use [CleoBot](https://discordapp.com/api/oauth2/authorize?client_id=383736694886891520&permissions=85057&scope=bot) instead, it has a lot more features.

 Alternatively, if you wish to run the bot on your own, here are instructions to setup.